Group 33959

 Employee engagement directly impacts retention as engaged employees are more likely to stay with the company, be productive, and contribute positively to the work environment.
 A competitive offer process is crucial in attracting and retaining top talent, as it demonstrates the company’s commitment to providing fair compensation and rewards for employees’ skills and contributions.

 The current records retention policy outlines the retention period for various types of documents, both physical and electronic.
 It also covers the procedures for securely storing and disposing of electronic data in compliance with data privacy regulations.
+Effective employee retention strategies, a thorough onboarding process, and regular assessment of employee engagement are critical for maintaining a satisfied and productive workforce.

-In conclusion, effective employee retention strategies, a thorough onboarding process, and regular assessment of employee engagement are critical for maintaining a satisfied and productive workforce.
 It is important to have a competitive offer process to attract and retain top talent, and a comprehensive records retention policy to manage electronic data in a secure and compliant manner.

 Employee Satisfaction Survey